-Note: Where Spartan policies are more lenient to the student, the Spartan Policy will be applied.
 Spartan College of Aeronautics and Technology is duly certified to operate pursuant to Section 173.600 through 173.618 RSMo for purposes of student recruitment.
 Missouri Department of Education, Proprietary School Certification contact information: 205 Jefferson Street, Jefferson City, MO 65102.
 Phone (573) 751-2361

-The applicant may cancel the Agreement within seven (7) business days, exclusive of Saturday, Sunday and holidays for a full refund of all monies paid.
+The applicant may cancel the Agreement within three (3) business days, exclusive of Saturday, Sunday and holidays for a full refund of all monies paid.

-Cancellation before commencement of classes (Buyer's Right to Cancel): Applicant may cancel the agreement in writing at any time before the commencement of classes.
-If the applicant cancels the agreement in writing before the commencement of classes, all monies will be refunded.
+Cancellation before commencement of classes (Buyer's Right to Cancel): Applicant may cancel the agreement at any time before the commencement of classes.
+If the applicant cancels the agreement before the commencement of classes, all monies will be refunded.